 Some students, however, may be eligible for a Tuition Payment Deferral.
-Deferrals are granted on a per term basis, during which time no interest or late payment charges are applied on eligible fees.
+Deferrals are granted on a per-term basis, during which time no interest or late payment charges are applied to eligible fees.

 To be considered for a Tuition Payment Deferral, you must:

 - be registered in a full-time degree program.
 Exceptions are manually granted when students are ‘deemed full-time’, for example, due to a documented disability requiring academic accommodation as confirmed by the Student Accessibility & Achievement.